310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Ritsu %}
-Hrmm… Maybe they aren’t from school, and they’re drawing this based on information given by someone else.
+Hmm… Maybe they aren’t from school, and they’re drawing this based on information given by someone else.

 So like, the one with the info and the one drawing the manga are two different people.
 {% endbubble %}